takaW496/PDTFP/README.md

 - tmmax: integer, maximum melting temperature (C) used in `screenseq.search_seed_seq`. the default value is 52.
 - outfile: path and name of the output txt file.
 - threads: the number of threads you will use. this parameter is currently not used.
+- high_throughput: integer, specify the number of bridge sequences used in high throughput mode. set 0 if you do not use high throughput mode. the default value is 0.

 ## Input file format
 ### round_table.txt